nusatheme/nusatheme.github.io/docs/wandr/custom-blocks/categories-list.md

 ## Styling
 This block has been designed to be theme-friendly, meaning it’s easier for the theme to style consistently compared to the Core Categories block.
 - Typography, spacing, and colors are handled by the theme’s CSS.
-- Developers can target `.wp-block-journi-category-list` and `.cat-item` for custom styling.
+- Developers can target `.wp-block-wandr-category-list` and `.cat-item` for custom styling.
 - Users can apply additional styles via the WordPress Site Editor if needed.